 scope ls -al

-scope curl https://google.com
+scope curl https://www.google.com

-We use the --no-sandbox
+When scoping browsers, we use the --no-sandbox

 option because virtually all modern browsers incorporate the sandbox security mechanism, and some sandbox implementations can interact with AppScope in ways that cause the browser to hang, or not to start.